The Zacks Rank Explained: How to Find Strong Buy Transportation Stocks

 Let's take a look at

-Based in Minnesota, C.H.
-Robinson Worldwide Inc. is a third-party logistics company.
-As a asset-light transportation provider, C.H.
-Robinson provides freight transportation services and logistic solutions to companies across a range of industries.
-The company's services range from commitments on a specific shipment to more comprehensive and integrated relationships.
+Westinghouse Air Brake Technologies Corporation is a provider of locomotives, value-added, technology-based equipment, systems and services to the freight rail and passenger transit industries across the globe.

-For fiscal 2024, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.48 to $4.07 per share.
-CHRW boasts an average earnings surprise of 7.3%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.18 to $7.46 per share.
+WAB also boasts an average earnings surprise of 11.8%.

-Even more impressive, CHRW has gained in value over the past four weeks, up 11.6% compared to the S&P 500's gain of 2.2%.
+WAB has been moving higher over the past four weeks as well, up 3.3% compared to the S&P 500's gain of 3%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, C.H.
-Robinson Worldwide should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Westinghouse Air Brake Technologies should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.